-- 1. In order to exhibit in Tractor, the 4-H member must be enrolled in: - Tractor A Starting Up: Getting To Know Your Tractor Pub.
-4-H-961 or - Tractor B Tractor Operation: Gearing Up for Safety Pub.
-4-H-962 or - Tractor C Moving Out: Learning About Your Tractor and Farm Machinery Pub.
-4-H-963 or - Tractor D Learning More: Learning More About Agricultural Tractors and Equipment Pub.
-4-H-964 - 2.
-See General Projects Guidelines. - 3.
+1. In order to exhibit in Tractor, the 4-H member must be enrolled in:

+Tractor A Starting Up: Getting To Know Your Tractor Pub.
+4-H-961 or

+Tractor B Tractor Operation: Gearing Up for Safety Pub.
+4-H-962 or

+Tractor C Moving Out: Learning About Your Tractor and Farm Machinery Pub.
+4-H-963 or

+Tractor D Learning More: Learning More About Agricultural Tractors and Equipment Pub.
+4-H-964

+- 2. See General Projects Guidelines. - 3.
 All items in the display should be affixed to the display board.
 NO additional items should be included. - 4.
 Each county may submit two (2) entries to state fair and one (1) entry in the Ready4Life class. - 5.
 The county tractor driving competitions may occur on a year-to-year basis due to class registrations.
 An opportunity may be available in a neighboring county for exhibitors to compete if county competition is not held.
-Contact the Extension Office for more information. - 6.
+Contact the Extension Office for more information.
+(2022 Competition to be held in Crawford County Dates/Times are TBD.
+Check with local extension office closer to fair time). - 6.
 The state tractor driving competitions may occur on a year-to-year basis.
 Contact the Extension office for more information.